mapsam/mapsam.github.io/_posts/2024-09-04-node-sqlite-native.md

 1. `statement.all()` - executes the statement and returns all results as an array.
 This is the most common method to use for querying.
 1. `statement.get()` - executes the statement and returns the first result as an object.
-1. `statement.expandedSQL()` - returns the sourcel SQL of the prepared statement with the parameter placeholders replaced by values
+1. `statement.expandedSQL()` - returns the source SQL of the prepared statement with the parameter placeholders replaced by values

 ```js
 const query = db.prepare('SELECT * FROM data WHERE id > ?');